 A top sales executive with a fortune 100 company recently told me “We need our people to be better leaders.”
-Leadership is one of the buzzwords that I keep hearing during 2012.
+Leadership is one of the buzzwords that I keep hearing during the year.
 As companies are continuing to look for new and different ways to be successful in the current economic environment, many are looking towards having better leaders throughout their organizations as a way to differentiate themselves in the market.

-Having strong leadership up and down an organization is only an asset if the leaders are empowered with a clear vision for where to take the business.
+Having strong sales leadership up and down an organization is only an asset if the leaders are empowered with a clear vision for where to take the business.
 Lots of leaders with no plan of attack are like a bullet with no gun to direct it.
 So, before you try to ‘empower your leaders’ or ‘develop leaders at every level’ be sure that you have asked yourself:

 - Where are we today?